addyosmani/backbone-fundamentals/chapters/12-qunit.md

       } else {
         // Since no `start` value was provided, function as a
-        // getter, returing the appropriate value from the first
+        // getter, returning the appropriate value from the first
         // selected element.

         var val = this.eq( 0 ).children( 'b' ).eq( 0 ).text();